 This post may contain affiliate links.

 As part of my dogs' raw food diet, they eat recreational bones and raw meaty bones.
-Bones help to keep my dogs' teeth clean, supports jaw, neck and shoulder strength, and raw bones satisfy my dogs' chew drive.
+Bones add vital nutrients to my dogs' diet, help to keep my dogs' teeth clean, supports jaw, neck and shoulder strength, and raw bones satisfy my dogs' chew drive.
 I feed my dogs the following recreational and raw meaty bones:

 - duck necks